What’s the difference between a Xylophone, a Marimba and a Vibraphone (aka. Vibes)?!

 Marimba – originates from Africa, mostly played sitting down, with a single row of wooden keys and with gourds as resonators.
 The instruments have many different names, depending on where you find it in Africa.
 In the photo below, you see me play the timbila – Mozambique’s version of the marimba.

-The modern marimba has wooded keys (often Rosewood) and metal resonators.
+The modern marimba has wooden keys (often Rosewood) and metal resonators.
 Throughout the 20th century the marimba became a popular instrument being used in various settings.
 It would be used as part of the symphony orchestra, as a solo instrument and later on in jazz music and popular music settings.

 Vibraphone - The youngest instrument of them all is the Vibraphone.
 Or Vibes as we usually call it!
 It was developed in US around the 1920’s.
 The biggest difference is the keys are made of metal, and you have a pedal that function very much the same way the pedal on a piano does.
 In the resonators there are small discs, that with the help of a motor can rotate, giving the note the vibrating sound.
 However it is very common today to not use the motor when playing.
 I for instance only use the motor in classical music, when a composer is asking for it to be on, and whether is should be with a slow or fast rotation.

 All right, this was the short version of the difference in the instruments.
-But you should now be able to notice the difference is between a xylophone, a marimba and a vibraphone!
+But you should now be able to notice what the difference is between a xylophone, a marimba and a vibraphone!